Search for CP Violations in the Production and Decay of the Hyperon-Antihyperon Pairs: Production and Decay Chains of Hyperons

 The general form of the helicity amplitude for the decay process $J/\psi\to B\bar{B}$ is defined as \cite{PhysRevD.47.R1744,HE2023137834}

 Here, $m$ is the mass of the $B$ hyperon, and $p_{1}$ and $p_{2}$ represent the four momentum of $B$ and $\bar{B}$, respectively, and $\epsilon_{\mu}$ is the polarization vector of $J/\psi$.
-The form factors $F_{V}$ and $H_{\sigma}$ correspond to the Dirac and Pauli terms, while $F_{A}$ and $H_{T}$ capture P-violating and CP-violating terms, respectively.
-All of these terms are complex-valued in the timelike region.
+The form factors $F_{V}$ and $H_{\sigma}$ correspond to the Dirac and Pauli terms, while $F_{A}$ and $H_{T}$ capture $P$-violating and $CP$-violating terms, respectively.
+All of these terms are complex valued in the timelike region.

-The magnetic and electric form factors $G_{1}$ and $G_{2}$ are defined as \cite{Rosenbluth:1950yq, Korner:1976hv}:
+The magnetic and electric form factors $G_{1}$ and $G_{2}$ are defined as \cite{Rosenbluth:1950yq, Korner:1976hv}

 The angular asymmetry parameters $\alpha_{J/\psi}$ and $\Delta\Phi$ are related to these form factors as follows: